isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-sled-pushing/index.md

 ### [7.
 Nike Men's Air Max Typha 2 Training Shoes](https://www.amazon.com/dp/B07G5S617X/?tag=p-policy-20)
 Nike Men's Air Max Typha 2 is another excellent sled pushing shoe you might want to pick.
 It allows you to maneuver through various exercises efficiently.

-For starters, the outsole of Nike Air Max Typha 2 features a durable rubber compound that provides excellent traction and durability.� The bottom of the sole has lugs to provide additional grip during sled pushing and other exercises.
+For starters, the outsole of Nike Air Max Typha 2 features a durable rubber compound that provides excellent traction and durability.
+The bottom of the sole has lugs to provide additional grip during sled pushing and other exercises.

 More than that, the midsole incorporates the Max Air technology.
 This technology provides a lightweight, durable, and multi-purpose kind of cushioning.
 Youll notice that the shoe goes back to its original shape after your workouts.
 This aspect is made possible by the air sole units with pressurized gas that allows you to bounce back after impacts.